All good things must come to an end, & after several years of researching Recoleta Cemetery it’s time to concentrate to other projects.

 Total number of photos posted: almost 1,200

-This blog will remain online for as long as possible.
+Don’t worry, we’re not going anywhere; this blog will remain online.
 Since so little information in English exists about Recoleta Cemetery, this should remain a valuable resource for the future.
-Much work is left to be done to make the blog completely bilingual… it will come eventually.
-Purchasing the PDF or making a donation will help maintain this site for everyone.
+Much work is left to be done to make AfterLife 100% bilingual… it will come eventually.
+Purchasing the PDF guide will help maintain this site for everyone.

 … in spite of all the money spent to be immortalized forever, it is difficult to ignore the irony that so many prominent families have fallen on hard times.
 Argentina today is not the country those families envisioned, whatever their personal ideology.
 Several of the same issues they tried to resolve still exist today for a different generation.
 Recoleta Cemetery should therefore offer guidance & hope for the future.
 What better place to be inspired by beauty, honor past achievements & learn from previous mistakes?